 Canadian Thanksgiving: a quiet family-oriented holiday

-Since publishing this post two years ago comparing Canadian and American Thanksgiving, I have noticed that merchants have begun to adopt the Black Friday/Cyber Monday sales in November in an effort to keep more of our dollars in Canada.
-We are now experiencing some of the sales hype even though it is a month later than our actual Thanksgiving holiday.
+Since first publishing this post in 2016 comparing Canadian and American Thanksgiving, merchants have begun to adopt the Black Friday/Cyber Monday sales in November in an effort to keep more of our dollars in Canada.
+We are now experiencing some of the sales hype even though it is a month later than our actual Canadian Thanksgiving holiday.
+I am not sure that we are seeing the deep discounts our neighbours enjoy south of the border.
+And this year, with Covid, perhaps most of the sales will occur online.
+Nevertheless, with Hallowe'en, Thanksgiving, (our own and the USA’s) and Christmas ads, it seems that fall is just one big commercial opportunity.
+LP

 "When Canadians talk about their Thanksgiving, the word "quieter" comes up a lot.
 You can start to think that they see their Thanksgiving something like Christmas morning among the Whos down in Whoville, calmly sharing the true spirit of the day without all the hoopla." - Pete Wells, "For Canadians, Thanksgiving is a 'Quieter' Affair in October".
 (The New York Times, October 4, 2016).